Introduction To High Velocity Air Conditioning

 Overall, the choice between high velocity air conditioning and mini-split air conditioning will depend on your specific needs and the layout of your building.
 High velocity air conditioning may be a good option if you need a compact, easily installed system, while mini-split air conditioning may be better suited to larger buildings or buildings with complex HVAC requirements.

-Review Of A High Velocity AC Vs Conventional AC
+A Systematic Comparison Of A High Velocity AC Vs Conventional AC

 In 2015 an experiment was carried out the IBACOS research team in Denver Colorado comparing a high velocity air conditioning system to a conventional air conditioning system in two townhouses, both three stories each.